PeterEB/coap-node/README.md

 *************************************************
 ## CoapNode Class
+Exposed by `require('coap-node')`.
-Exposed by require('coap-node').
-All the client configuration is read from the `config.js` file in the root of the project.
-Such an instance is denoted as **cnode** in this document.
+An instance of this class is denoted as **cnode** in this document.
+Configurations of connection are read from the `config.js` file in the root folder of the module.

 <a name="API_CoapNode"></a>
 ### new CoapNode(clientName[, devAttrs])